Nimbus-Healthcare/nimbus-developer-portal/ENGINEERING-HANDOFF.md

 ## 🎯 Success Criteria

-The portal will be considered **complete** when:
+The partner API portal will be considered **complete** when:

-- ✅ All NovaMed APIs are documented in OpenAPI format
+- ✅ Partner OpenAPI spec is created and integrated ✅ **DONE**
+- ✅ Webhook integration guide is complete ✅ **DONE**
+- [ ] Webhook payloads verified against actual implementation
+- [ ] Refill endpoint tested and verified
-- ✅ All endpoints have working code examples
+- [ ] All code examples tested and working
-- ✅ Authentication flow is documented and tested
+- [ ] Authentication flow documented and tested
-- ✅ Webhook implementation is complete
-- ✅ All guide pages are populated with real content
-- ✅ Code examples work against sandbox environment
+- [ ] Error responses documented
+- [ ] Sandbox testing completed
-- ✅ Documentation is reviewed and approved
+- [ ] Documentation reviewed and approved
-- ✅ Portal is ready for partner onboarding
+- [ ] Portal ready for partner onboarding

 ---